-For nearly 7,000 Kansas children in foster care, enjoying holiday traditions with family may not be possible, and making plans for the future may be difficult.
+For more than 6,500 Kansas children in foster care, enjoying holiday traditions with family may not be possible, and making plans for the future may be difficult.
 Children who find themselves in foster care have often been removed from their parents because they have experienced abuse or neglect and it is unsafe to remain in their homes.
 Their families are going through a crisis, and foster care is a safe place that gives each child and his or her family an opportunity to resolve conflicts or disruptions and learn healthy skills so they can safely reunite.

 It takes help from caring and supportive communities to strengthen families and build resilience in children and adults who have experienced trauma.
 You can give the gift of family to a child or teen in foster care during the holidays and throughout the year in several different ways:

 Perhaps the most profound way you can make a difference is to open your heart and home to a child or teen in foster care.
 Foster parents provide a safe and caring environment and help ensure that every child receives the education, medical care and support they need to thrive.
 They also play an important role in helping children recover from the trauma and/or neglect they have experienced.
 More foster parents are needed in every community so that children can remain close to what is familiar to them, especially their families and schools.

 We work to help children stay in families, and with their own families when safely possible.
 If reunification is not possible, the goal becomes matching the child or teen with an adoptive family.
 Visit our adoption website to meet children in need of a family.
 It takes a special calling to be a foster or adoptive parent, but everyone can do something to help a child or teen in foster care.